 Trail data

-- For intermediate to advanced users
+- For intermediate to advanced players

-- Trailhead elevation: Approx. 3031m (9,945 ft)
+- Trailhead Elevation: Approximately 3031m (9,945 ft)

-- Round trip: Approx. 11.2km (7.0 mi)
+- Round trip: Approximately 11.2km (7.0 mi)

-- Height difference: Approx. 946m (3,103 ft)
+- Height difference: approx. 946m (3,103 ft)

 Hiking departure from the trailhead (trailhead)